top of page

 🤏 Start with small shifts

 This idea focuses on small wins and growing your confidence that you can change, before tackling big or strategic questions.
-This simple approach has 2 steps:
+This approach has 2 pretty simple steps:

-❌ Notice what drains you... and do less of it.
-Maybe stop some things altogether.
+Notice what drains you... and do less of it.
+Maybe even stop some things altogether.

 A key callout on this approach: it's intended to be low-stakes, experimental, and playful rather than deep or engrossing.
 It's geared toward trial and error, and I'd encourage you to claim wins for trying new things - even if they aren't a "home run."
 Some trials in every experiment will fail - it's part of the process!